-Analysis | Can you impeach a former president?
+Analysis | The GOP’s looming impeachment strategy: Focus on the Constitution, not Trump

 Added Ilya Somin of George Mason University, “My personal opinion is probably it could be permissible to impeach somebody who is out of office for the purpose of prohibiting future officeholding.”

-In addition, an inability to impeach and convict presidents after they leave office raises the possibility that they could do almost anything they wanted in their final days in the White House, knowing that they wouldn’t face sanctions.
+In addition, an inability to impeach and convict presidents after they leave office raises the possibility that they could do almost anything they wanted in their final days in the White House, knowing that they wouldn’t face sanctions because there wouldn’t be enough time to impeach and convict.

+But just because loopholes might exist doesn’t mean those loopholes aren’t legal or constitutional.
+Former federal appeals court judge J. Michael Luttig argued in The Washington Post recently that the constitution, in fact, doesn’t allow for impeachment or conviction once out of office.

+Article II states that “The President, Vice President and all civil officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.”
+Article I also states that, “Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold" high office.
+But Luttig argued that without the former -- removal -- the latter -- disqualification -- doesn’t apply.

+“...
+It is a constitutional impeachment of a president that authorizes his constitutional disqualification,” Luttig wrote.
+“If a president has not been constitutionally impeached, then the Senate is without the constitutional power to disqualify him from future office.”

+The Senate has held impeachment trials for former officials in the past, including Secretary of War William Belknap in 1876.
+The Senate at the time voted 37-29 that it had jurisdiction, but it failed to reach the two-thirds threshold to convict, so there was no legal challenge to the constitutionality of the proceedings.

-But Harold J. Krent of the Illinois Institute of Technology’s Chicago-Kent College of Law told the Fact Checker in December 2019 he believes holding an impeachment trial for a former president would be unconstitutional — while acknowledging that it’s an unsettled legal question.
+“The penalty is removal from office,” Harold J. Krent of the Illinois Institute of Technology’s Chicago-Kent College of Law told the Fact Checker in December 2019.

-“The penalty is removal from office,” Krent said.
 “One could argue that impeachment might still be important if an officer resigns from the office so as to disqualify a former officeholder in the future (for example, Trump could not run again for president), but that seems tangential to the critical separation of powers role that impeachment plays: affording Congress a check on the sitting president.”

 That quote has proved prescient when it comes to the current situation, with that being the real punishment Trump could face.
-Dozens of legal scholars have now signed a letter saying Trump can be convicted in a post-presidency impeachment trial, with the signatories including Bowman and Somin.
-The letter took no position on whether he actually deserved it.
+Dozens of legal scholars have now signed a letter saying Trump can be convicted in a post-presidency impeachment trial, with the signatories including members of the conservative Federalist Society, along with Bowman and Somin.
+The letter took no position on whether he actually deserves it.

 But as GOP senators consider this as a possible argument against his conviction, it’s worth noting that there is a venue for such debates to happen: the actual courts.
 Even if the Senate were to convict Trump, that conviction would still be subject to legal review.
 To the extent a Senate trial resembles a jury trial, the jurors are tasked with deciding a case on the merits rather than the constitutionality of the proceedings.
 Trump would still have recourse even if he were convicted.

+The counterargument to that is that the courts have demonstrated a reluctance to get involved in Congress’s business given the separation of powers issues involved.
+Courts generally defer to Congress’s “sole power” to set its rules and procedures.
+Given impeachment is a legal remedy provided to the legislative branch rather than the courts, the judicial branch might decide against intervening.

-But as GOP senators face a pretty impossible choice — and might even genuinely disagree with the idea that a former president can’t be convicted — it’s undoubtedly an attractive position to fall back upon.
+But as GOP senators face a pretty impossible choice — and might even genuinely disagree with the idea that a former president can be convicted — it’s undoubtedly an attractive position to fall back upon.